| |

 1976 (Back to top)

-The years at Collins Associates proved to be a fascinating education - in institutional investment, in sales and marketing strategies, and in running a small business.
+The years at Collins Associates proved to be a fascinating education - in institutional investment management, in sales and marketing strategies, and in running a small business.
 Reviewing hundreds of prospect presentations and dozens of final presentations, it was evident to the pair that the correlation between investment skills and communication skills was low.
 They approached Budge Collins, asking if they could start a new division, one focused on helping the investment managers.
 He cited conflict of interest and desire to stay focused on meeting plan sponsor needs.

 That decision proved to be opportune.